Obesity in cats: A comprehensive overview

 Obesity in cats is not just a cosmetic problem, but a serious health challenge.
-Today's cats are faced with a growing problem that affects not only their appearance, but also their quality of life and expectations.
+Today's cats face a growing problem that affects not only their appearance, but also their quality of life and life expectancy.

-According to current studies, almost every second cat is overweight or even obese.
-These numbers are alarming and point to a widespread misunderstanding of what constitutes a healthy cat.
+According to recent studies, almost half of all cats are overweight or even obese.
+These figures are alarming and point to a widespread misunderstanding about what constitutes a healthy cat.

 Misguided feeding habits

-A cat's natural eating rhythm includes numerous, small meals throughout the day.
-Unfortunately, many cat owners tend to offer their cat one or two large meals per day, which often leads to overfeeding and ultimately weight gain.
+A cat's natural eating pattern consists of numerous small meals throughout the day.
+Unfortunately, many cat owners tend to offer their cat one or two large meals a day, which often leads to overfeeding and ultimately weight gain.

-Food puzzles can help normalize a cat's eating behavior.
-Not only do they extend eating time, but they also ensure that the cat is physically and mentally challenged, which in turn can contribute to weight loss.
+Food puzzles can help normalize a cat's eating habits.
+They not only extend feeding time but also provide physical and mental stimulation, which in turn can contribute to weight loss.

 Another important aspect is the cat's emotional state.
-Cats who feel anxious or stressed often tend to eat more as a coping mechanism.
+Cats that feel anxious or stressed often tend to eat more as a coping mechanism.

 More than just playing

-While playtime is certainly important for physically challenging the cat, it is not always the most efficient method for weight loss.
-Instead, cat owners should try to specifically increase their cats' exercise, for example by using scratching posts, chairs and other elevated areas in the home.
+While playtime is certainly important for providing physical exercise for cats, it's not always the most efficient method for weight loss.
+Instead, cat owners should try to increase their cats' exercise intentionally, for example, by using scratching posts, chairs, and other elevated surfaces in the home.

 The importance of the wheel

-A balance bike can be an excellent way for cats, especially those who are less active, to get some physical activity.
-It offers them the opportunity to sprint and thus utilize their energy effectively.
+A running wheel can be an excellent way for cats, especially less active ones, to get physical exercise.
+It gives them the opportunity to sprint and thus effectively burn off energy.

 Causes of obesity in cats